dereuromark/cakephp-tinyauth/docs/README.md

 	]);
 }
 ```
 ## Roles

-You need to define some roles for TinyAuth to work, for example:
+TinyAuth requires the presence of roles to function so create those first using
+one of the following two options.

+### Configure based roles

+Define your roles in a Configure array if you want to prevent database role
+lookups, for example:

 ```php
 // config/app_custom.php